pranav-hsg/ExcelRowBeanMapper/README.md

 import java.util.LinkedHashMap;
 import java.util.Map;

-// Declare the column mapping.
+// Declare the column mapping note that order in which it was appended will map to order of cell.
 LinkedHashMap<String,PoiConfig> columnMap = new LinkedHashMap<>();
 // Default value is used when cell is empty columnMap.put("Name", new PoiConfig("name", null, "Beta"));